MobilityData/elrond.gtfs.org/docs/getting_started/features/flexible_services.md

 ## Continuous stops

-Continuous Stops is used when riders can be picked up and/or dropped off between scheduled stops all along the route or on specific sections of it.
-This is defined in `routes.txt`, indicating that the rider can be picked up of dropped off the transit vehicle at any point along the vehicle’s travel path, on every trip of the route.
+Continuous Stops is used when riders can be picked up and/or dropped off between scheduled stops.
+This can be specified either in `routes.txt`, indicating that riders can be picked up or dropped off at any point along the vehicle’s travel path for every trip of the route, or in `stop_times.txt` for a specific section of a route.

 **Pre-requirement**: